horvathtamasattila/NavigationComposer/README.md

 # NavigationComposer
-This package offers an alternative solution to basic navigation types, which can be problematic to use or hard to customize if you are trying to use the stock solutions.
+This package offers an alternative solution to basic navigation types like navigation links, tab bar, which can be problematic to use or hard to customize if you are trying to go on with the stock solutions.

 ### Pull requests and suggestions welcome :)